“You know what I just realized, Simon? None of us is getting out of here alive.”

 Ten people working on an isolated wartime outpost, an impending alien invasion…and murder.

-Nine people and one android have manned the outpost for many long months in utter isolation.
-Relationships have been strained.
-Old hatreds have been nurtured, and it seems everyone has a secret.
-Light years from any semblance of civilization, it is the perfect setting for murder.
+Nine people and one android have manned the outpost for long months in utter isolation.
+Relationships have been strained, old hatreds have been nurtured…and it seems everyone has a secret.
+Light years from any semblance of civilization, it’s the perfect setting for murder.

 But then an intercepted transmission confirms their worst fears.
-The enemy is coming for them, and soon.
+The enemy is coming for them, and soon!
 With no hope of being rescued, the only way off the planet is an emergency spacepod.
 But there’s a problem…the spacepod is only big enough for one person.